SaddleBack Instructors & Trainers

 Audra has ridden with some of the world's best!
 Most recently, Winter-Spring 2016, her time was spent in Germany between Otto Becker's stables--current Chef d-Equipe of German Olympic Show Jumping team, and Ludger Beerbaum Stables--4x Olympic Gold Medalist & ranked #1 show jumper in world by FEI on multiple occasions!

 Audra began riding at the age of six in Tulsa, OK at a local eventing barn.
 She eventually became a working student, then decided to pursue hunter/jumper discipline.
 At 18, Audra was working at a local hunter/jumper barn as both assistant instructor & trainer, working with students and horses of varying levels.
 In 2013, she traveled to Sweden to compete in the International Young Breeders World Championships for team North America and was the highest ranked junior on the team!

-Since then, with a desire to learn more from world's best, including riding in Germany, Audra is now back in her hometown--Tulsa, OK area--and continues to teach and train, taking students/horses from all levels and assisting them in accomplishing their goals!
+Since then, with a desire to learn from the best in the world, including her experiences riding in Germany, Audra is now back in her hometown--Tulsa, OK area--and continues to teach and train, taking students/horses from all levels and assisting them in accomplishing their goals!